128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | host | The value to set for this field |

+#### Description

+##### host (union) (required)

+The host type represents either an IP address or a DNS domain name.

+Must be one of the following types:

+###### (0) ip-address (union) (required)

+The ip-address type represents an IP address and is IP version neutral.
+The format of the textual representations implies the IP version.

+Must be one of the following types:

+####### (0) ipv4-address (string) (required):

+The ipv4-address type represents an IPv4 address in dotted-quad notation.

+Must be a valid IPv4 address.

+####### (1) ipv6-address (string) (required):

+The ipv6-address type represents an IPv6 address in full, mixed, shortened, and shortened-mixed notation.

+The canonical format of IPv6 addresses uses the compressed format described in RFC 4291, Section 2.2, item 2 with the following additional rules: the :: substitution must be applied to the longest sequence of all-zero 16-bit chunks in an IPv6 address.
+If there is a tie, the first sequence of all-zero 16-bit chunks is replaced by ::.
+Single all-zero 16-bit chunks are not compressed.
+The canonical format uses lowercase characters and leading zeros are not allowed.

+Must be a valid IPv6 address.
+Must be a valid IPv6 address.

+###### (1) domain-name (string) (required)

+The domain-name type represents a DNS domain name.
+The name SHOULD be fully qualified whenever possible.

+Internet domain names are only loosely specified.
+Section 3.5 of RFC 1034 recommends a syntax (modified in Section 2.1 of RFC 1123).
+The pattern above is intended to allow for current practice in domain name use, and some possible future expansion.
+It is designed to hold various types of domain names, including names used for A or AAAA records (host names) and other records, such as SRV records.
+Note that Internet host names have a stricter syntax (described in RFC 952) than the DNS recommendations in RFCs 1034 and 1123, and that systems that want to store host names in schema nodes using the domain-name type are recommended to adhere to this stricter standard to ensure interoperability.

+The encoding of DNS names in the DNS protocol is limited to 255 characters.
+Since the encoding consists of labels prefixed by a length bytes and there is a trailing NULL byte, only 253 characters can appear in the textual dotted notation.

+The description clause of schema nodes using the domain-name type MUST describe when and how these names are resolved to IP addresses.
+Note that the resolution of a domain-name value may require to query multiple DNS records (e.g., A for IPv4 and AAAA for IPv6).
+The order of the resolution process and which DNS record takes precedence can either be defined explicitely or it may depend on the configuration of the resolver.

+Domain-name values use the US-ASCII encoding.
+Their canonical format uses lowercase US-ASCII characters.
+Internationalized domain names MUST be encoded in punycode as described in RFC 3492

+Length: 1-253

 ## `configure authority ipfix-collector name`